Levator scapulae syndrome

 Physiotherapy is very important in the treatment of levator scapulae syndrome.
 Initially, they can diagnose your problem and explain the reason why you developed the syndrome.

-• Pain relieving Electrotherapy modalities eg. Interferential Therapy, TENS, Ultrasound Therapy to reduce Pain Spasm, Tenderness
+• Pain relieving Electrotherapy modalities eg. Interferential Therapy, TENS, and Ultrasound Therapy to reduce Pain Spasm, Tenderness

 • Manipulation / Mobilisation